By Claire Stephenson

 Are you not quite where you thought you'd be this Valentine's day?
 Change is a fickle thing, and when one door closes another will open.
 So if you find yourself being a bit of a 'Negatron', try to practice mindfulness.
 By catching yourself in moments of negative self talk and choosing to actively think the opposite, you will do wonders for your mood.
 Remember you’re doing your best!

 Why not make yourself a delicious treat?
 It is Valentine's Day after all.
-The CSIRO Total Wellbeing Diet 12 week program has 100s of healthy scrumptious desert recipes to choose from.
+The CSIRO Total Wellbeing Diet 12 week program has various healthy scrumptious dessert recipes to choose from.
 Here's our mouth watering lemon-ricotta cheesecake with blueberries to start.